AusDTO/dta-website/_posts/2017-04-06-address-to-aiia.md

 **Perhaps the most common message we hear in user research is that users shouldn’t have to understand govt to use a service.**

 Users don’t distinguish between governments or government departments.
-Local, state, federal….DTA, DHS, ATO – we’re all simply government and they don’t need, or care, to know the difference.
+Local, state, federal…DTA, DHS, ATO --- we’re all simply government and they don’t need, or care, to know the difference.

 Users want a simple and seamless experience, where the onus isn’t on them to read and learn endless details and explanations about the tiers of government and who is responsible for what.